ZainUlAbedin2407/JavaScript-Projects/Review-Slider/readme.md

 The primary goal of this project is to enhance and solidify JavaScript logic by implementing core concepts such as:

 - DOM manipulation
 - Conditional rendering
 - Array navigation

 ## Features

 - Navigate through reviews with "Previous" and "Next" buttons.
 - Reviews include a name, profession, profile image, and personalized feedback.
 - Button visibility dynamically updates (e.g., "Previous" button hides on the first review).
 - Responsive design and user-friendly interface.

+## 🌐 Live Demo

+Check out the live demo of the Color Flipper [here](https://review-slider-eosin.vercel.app/).

 ## How It Works

 1. JavaScript fetches data from an array of review objects.
 2. Displays review details dynamically in the DOM.
 3. Navigation buttons update the `currentIndex` and load the respective review.

 ## Installation